HALLMARKS OF ENGLISH SILVER DIRECTORY

 HGM into an upper cut corners rectangle (Henry George Murphy [ L ] ) entered 1913

-The hallmarking of British silver is based on a combination of marks that makes possible the identification of the origin and the age of each silver piece manufactured or traded in the UK.
-The marks are:
+The hallmarking of British sterling silver is based on a combination of marks that makes possible the identification of origin and age of each piece.

 London town mark Sheffield town mark Birmingham town mark Newcastle town mark Dublin town mark Edinburgh town mark Glasgow town mark